martin726/ChristopherNolanColorPalette/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-Christopher Nolan Palettes: A Menacing Sea of Dreams
+Christopher Nolan Palettes: A Menacing Dream of Colors
 ====================================================

 <p align="center">